 The Colonel Card 1 Office provides students with a variety of services regarding their EKU student identification card, the Colonel 1 Card.
-This identification card is used for meal plans, optional flex, Colonel Cash, laundry rooms in residence halls, and at the EKU Bookstore.
+This identification card is used for meal plans, Colonel Cash, campus vending machines, laundry rooms in residence halls, at the EKU Bookstore, and at the EKU Computer Store.
 In addition, EKU has partnered with Higher One for refund disbursements and to add optional banking solutions.